Thriving in Autonomy: Why Self-Management Doesn't Lead to Burnout

 2. Passive (Low Demand, Low Control)

-In these roles, both job demands and control are low, often resulting in disengagement and lack of motivation among employees.
+In these roles, both job demands and control are low, often resulting in disengagement and a lack of motivation among employees.

 3. High Strain (High Demand, Low Control)